 If I’ve been practicing Pilates for years, will I get a workout in a beginner class?

-You will absolutely get a full body workout in a beginner class even if you have been doing pilates for years.
+You will absolutely get a full-body workout in a beginner class even if you have been doing pilates for years.
 You will move.
 You will sweat.
 You will strengthen your core, legs, and arms, and you will stretch.
 You may even be surprised just how hard you will work.
 When you fully have the exercises in your body, you feel the work in a deeper way!

 Lauren Bruker has been a leader in the fitness scene for over a decade teaching in New York, Los Angeles, and Austin.
-During her career as an indoor cycling instructor she experienced a lower back injury that helped introduce her to Pilates.
+During her career as an indoor cycling instructor, she experienced a lower back injury that helped introduce her to Pilates.
 She became instantly hooked.
 Lauren loved the one on one attention, the small group classes, and how Pilates helped alleviate fatigue and imbalance her body had been experiencing for years.

 As a former dancer and BFA graduate Lauren has always been drawn to movement.
-After college she quickly received her NASM personal training and 200 hour Yoga Alliance certifications and began training clients privately.
-In 2009 she was one of SoulCycle’s- NYC’s premiere indoor cycling studio, first instructors.
+After college, she quickly received her NASM personal training and 200 hour Yoga Alliance certifications and began training clients privately.
+In 2009 she was one of SoulCycle’s- NYC’s premier indoor cycling studio, first instructors.
 She helped open SoulCycle studios all over the country and expanded the company’s teacher training program from 2009-2017.
 She completed the Soma Space 600 hour Classical Pilates Certification in Austin, TX in 2018.
 In 2019, Lauren will begin the Classical Syllabus under MeJo Wiggin This Louisville native is thrilled to finally return home and be a part of the Louisville Pilates and movement community.